- Purchase the complete Expat Arrivals Moscow Guide (PDF)

 For those with more refined tastes, the performing arts are alive and well in the city, particularly ballet and opera.
 There is no shortage of events in Moscow.
 Visits to the Bolshoi Theatre, Gogol Centre and Stanislavsky Electrotheatre are highly recommended.

 Sports and outdoor activities in Moscow

 The city’s cold climate will appeal to winter sports enthusiasts.
 Ice-skating is an especially popular pastime that is enjoyed throughout the year but particularly in the colder months.
-Moscow becomes a winter wonderland with outdoor skating rinks dotted around the city.
+Moscow becomes a winter wonderland each year, with outdoor skating rinks dotted around the city.
 The most well-known skating rink is in Gorky Park.

 "Just stay curious and join all kinds of events.
 This is not difficult in Moscow – festivals and all kinds of events are happening every day.
 Try to take the first step, get out of your comfort zone..."
 Read more about lifestyle in Moscow in Yulia's interview.

 Are you an expat living in Moscow?